Does your furbaby love a good stroll through the bush, or maybe a cat-nap under some shady foliage?

 Within the adult life cycle, it’s usually the adult female tick that feeds off hosts, while the adult males search hosts for female ticks to mate with, and may actually parasitise the female.

 Don’t give these parasites a free ride into your house.
 Plan ahead with Lucky Pet’s huge selection of preventative tick treatments.
 From fidos to felines, we have products for your whole pack.
-Peruse tick collars and ultrasonic anti-tick and flea pendants to tablets and spot-on medications like Frontline Plus, NexGard, Advantix, Bravecto, Kiltix, Revolution Plus, Seresto & Simparica.
+Peruse tick collars and tablets and spot-on medications like Frontline Plus, NexGard, Advantix, Bravecto, Kiltix, Revolution Plus, Seresto & Simparica.
 But don’t take our word for it.
 Check out all our great tick treatments and find what suits you best.

 Proactive Tick Protection On All Fronts